 ❣ Tip: If you're in or near NYC and need some fierce fits for the low or for any occasion, hit up Jamaica Avenue in Queens!
 It's the certified plug.
 Trust and believe.
 And while you're there, slide through Margherita Pizza for the best cheese slice ($2.75) and/or Jamaica Flavors for the best chicken patty ($2.75) in NYC!

 But back to booking this trip to Vegas and what I view to be an even greater gem as I reflect on the process.
 I'd visited Vegas a few times before but it didn't connect in my mind that Vegas was one of the top New Year's Eve destinations in the entire world.
 Either way, I couldn't bring myself to book a flight to Las Vegas for $700+, so I checked flights daily and decided to play the full on waiting game.
 Meanwhile, I gathered all my outfits and packed my luggage (taking affirmative steps).
 With only a few days left until the new year I still hadn't found a flight, but I trusted, prepared and waited.
 If it is meant, it will be.

 Long story short, with a few days left before the NYE, I found a great deal to Las Vegas via American Airlines for the low (under $200 one-way).
-Once I confirmed with my friend that I was still invited to Vegas (haha - yeah, I'm usually that "spontaneous, i.e., last minute friend"), it was a go.
+Once I confirmed with my friend that I was still invited to Vegas (haha - yeah, I'm usually that "spontaneous, i.e., get there when I get there friend"), it was a go.
 And then Myss Monique -- the real life definition of "booked and busy"-- came through with a super last minute hair appointment (#mvp status!).
 Vegas, let's get it!

 "Sometimes we don't know how doors will open but should trust that they will.
-Trust in action is taking an affirmative step in the direction of your desire.
+Trust in action is taking affirmative steps in the direction of your desire.
 Trust the process.
-This is my word for 2018: I will trust the process."
+Lesson going into 2018: Trust the process.
+I will trust the process."
 I choose to be. ♡ Yaa Aba

 See Yaa Soon, Las Vegas!